July 20th 2020

 Paracetamol: best for coronavirus, colds and flu

 "Paracetamol is our best friend, it's a great painkiller and very effective and pretty safe to take for most people," says Dr Sophie.
-She advises taking paracetamol for coronavirus because it's "brilliant at controlling your temperature - and high temperatures are one of the symptoms."
+She advises taking paracetamol for coronavirus because it's "brilliant at controlling your temperature."
 Adults should take two tablets every four hours, she advises.
 For children, the dosage depends on their weight.

 She personally takes paracetamol for colds and flu; her choice is Night- and Day Nurse.
 "Be careful as they have paracetamol in them, so don't take those plus paracetamol tablets."